 Ahhh the comfort zone.
-Just saying it feels good doesn’t it?
+Just saying it feels good, doesn’t it?
 The place our insides feel all cuddly and warm.
 Safe, secure and confident.
 We love it there.
 It’s familiar and predictable.
 The place where things go according to our plan.
 Where we have a sense of control.
+We feel we need to live there.

 So why would anyone ever want to leave it?
 This Huffington Post article gives us 6 Reasons To Step Outside Your Comfort Zone.